 Tenants and councillors have agreed a structure for participation, set out in the Tenant Participation Compact.
 This will ensure the partnership that has been developed flourishes.
 Tenant and leaseholder representatives attend a variety of meetings, conferences, focus groups and training sessions.

 Every four months a newsletter, Tandridge Tenants Talking, is produced by the Residents' Forum and sent to every council tenant and leaseholder.

 Tandridge Tenants Talking - latest issue.
-For copies of previous newsletters, please contact the Resident Development Officer on 01883 732837.
+For copies of previous newsletters, please contact your Management Officer.

 You can also complete the Have your say about housing services form to tell us how you would like to be involved.